wp-plugins/wp-isell-photo/readme.txt

 For screenshots please visit the [WordPress Sell Photo](http://wp-ecommerce.net/wp-isell-photo-easily-sell-photos-wordpress-1800) plugin page

+== Upgrade Notice ==
+None

 == Changelog ==

+= 1.0.2 =
+* Plugin is now compatible with the gallery options of WordPress 3.6
+* Caption is supported for each gallery image

 = 1.0.1 =
 * Plugin is now compatible with the gallery options of WordPress 3.5